Ruchiranga/peerster/README.md

 - **simple** boolean
 	Run Gossiper in simple broadcast mode (default false)

+- **secure** boolean
+    Sends an encrypted private message (given that private message flags are enabled as well) instead of a regular private message (default false)

 ### Running tests

 By default `client/main.go` has `simpleMode := false` set so that `test_2_ring.sh` can be run straight away.
 Before